Wyllymk/kommo/README.md

 # Kommo CRM Plugin

-This is a plugin that can be used for testing coding skills for WordPress and PHP.
+This is a plugin that can be used to integrate your WordPress site with Kommo CRM

 # Development